-Title Provision Status 2003 to document any changes from baseline conditions.
-MWH Americas, Inc. conducted studies on dryland revegetation techniques using native seed and various treatments recently installed emitters were planted during the spring of 2012.
+Title Provision Status Die Dies NE Deuts 2003 to document any changes from baseline conditions.
+MWH Americas, Inc. conducted studies on dryland revegetation techniques using native seed and various treatments. recently installed emitters were planted during the spring of 2012.
 Transects were run with ICWD in August 2012.
 The parcel has achieved 4.8% native perennial cover.
 Big Pine NE Regreening A revised scope of work was sent to ICWD that reflected the interests of the citizens of the community of Big Pine.
 ICWD did not provide comments on this revised scope of work.
 On August 13, 2004 LADWP submitted a Mitigation Plan that reflected the project as described in the Final Scoping Document that was approved by the Standing Committee in 1988.
 Comments were received from Inyo County in 2005.
 Big Pine Northeast Regreening Project - Mitigation Plans for the project were transmitted to the County in 2004.
 Comments were received from the County in 2005.
 LADWP identified issues making the project unfeasible as originally scoped.
 In order to facilitate implementation of the project LADWP recommended the following changes: (1) change the water source for the project to include the Big Pine Canal (Well W375 remained scoped as project make-up water well), (2) change irrigation method from flood irrigation to the option of flood or sprinkler irrigation, (3) move the project area closer to Highway 395, and (4) change the lessee identified for the project to an unspecified lessee.
 These changes were discussed publicly at the September 9, 2009, Inyo County Water Commission meeting and the November 5, 2009, Standing Committee meeting.
 At the November 4, 2010 Standing Committee meeting, modifications to the Final Scoping Document were approved.
 Key modifications include: changing the lessee designation, revising the boundaries of the project, and amending the water supply source and method of application identified for the project.
 The ICWD and Technical Group analyzed the operation of Well W375 and concluded that an exemption for up to 150 AF per year would likely have no significant impact on the environment or other well owners.
 LADWP circulated Negative Declaration (ND) for the project August 3-September 1, 2011.
 New information was provided and the ND was recirculated November 10-December 12, 2011.
-A Notice of Determination was filed with Inyo County Superior Court Case SICVPT12-53541 based on the fair argument standard that substantial evidence supports the issuance of an Environmental Impact Report (EIR) rather than a ND.
-A decision was issued by Inyo County Superior Court November 26, 2012, denying the parties' Petition for Writ of Mandate and in favor of issuing the LADWP's ND rather than an EIR.
+A Notice of Determination was filed with Inyo County on March 7, 2012.
+The adequacy of the ND was legally challenged by the Big Pine Paiute Tribe and Sierra Club in Inyo County Superior Court Case SICVPT12-53541 based on the fair argument standard that substantial evidence supports the issuance of an Environmental Impact Report (EIR) rather than a ND.
+A decision was issued by Inyo County Superior Court November 26, 2012, denying the parties' Petition for Writ of Mandate and in favor of issuing the LADWP's ND rath